vittominacori/solidity-starter-kit/README.md

 The `mdreport` command creates a markdown description report with tables comprising information about the system's files, contracts and their functions.

+The `sol2uml` generates UML class diagram from Solidity contracts.

 ## License

 Code released under the [MIT License](https://github.com/vittominacori/solidity-starter-kit/blob/master/LICENSE).